mvishiu11/energy-twin/docs/adr-17-03-2025-architecture-approach.md

 ## Rationale

 - **Real-Time Interactivity:**
-  Approach 2 allows for on-the-fly manipulation of simulation parameters.
+  Hybrid approach allows for on-the-fly manipulation of simulation parameters.
 This real-time control is critical for design validation, rapid prototyping, and fine-tuning the microgrid under various conditions.

 - **Scalability & Flexibility in Data Storage:**
   TimescaleDB’s robust time-series features—such as automatic partitioning (hypertables), efficient compression, and native SQL queries—provide a strong foundation for storing and querying the high-resolution snapshots and logs generated during simulation.
 Its relational backbone also facilitates integration with other business data if needed.